Collection Manager Overview

 •Peak-hour cycle—At the end of each peak-hour cycle, the adapter:

 –Adds the aggregated Top Reports of the cycle to the peak hour cycle database table

 –Saves the current state file in case of power failure

 TA Adapter Memory Requirements

-To work correctly, you must dedicate a sufficient amount of memory to the TA adapter.
-Configure the value in the cm.conf configuration file in the following location:
+The TA adapter functions correctly only if you dedicate a sufficient amount of memory to the TA adapter.
+Configure the value in the cm.conf file in the following location:

 com.cisco.scmscm.adapters.topper.TAAdapter=<Memory for TA Adapter>

-To calculate the recommended amount of memory to dedicate to the TA adapter, use the following formula:
+To calculate the recommended amount of memory for the TA adapter, use the following formula:

 •AVG_SUBS_ID_LENGTH is the average character length of a subscriber.